 Saturdays we post out at 12 midday hoping for delivery Monday morning.

-If sent 2nd class it may take another day
+If sent RM48 it may take another day or two

 European orders should take 3 to 5 working days